Stephen Eustáquio: Senior

+Eustáquio showed potential to qualify for the Portuguese national team, but chose to play for Canada as it would give him an opportunity to take a leadership role, and in February 2019 he committed to the latter at senior level.
+He said that the latter's head coach John Herdman had stayed in regular contact with him and made clear the interest after the player narrowly missed qualifying for the European Championship with the former's under-21 side, a gesture Eustáquio stated made him feel valued and factored into his decision to commit to Canada.

-In February 2019, Eustáquio committed to play for Canada at senior level.
-Upon his return from his knee injury, he received his first call-up to the team on 1 October 2019 for a CONCACAF Nations League fixture against the United States.
-He made his debut on 15 November, coming from the bench for Mark-Anthony Kaye in the second half of the 4–1 away defeat.
+Upon his return from his knee injury, Eustáquio received his first call-up to the team on 1 October 2019 for a CONCACAF Nations League fixture against the United States.
+He made his debut on 15 November, coming from the bench for Mark-Anthony Kaye in the second half of the 4–1 away loss.

 Eustáquio was named to a 60-man preliminary squad for the 2021 CONCACAF Gold Cup on 18 June, before making the final cut for the tournament.
 He scored his first international goal in the first group fixture on 11 July, a 4–1 win over Martinique in Kansas City, and added a direct free kick four days later to open a 4–1 defeat of Haiti at the same venue.
 Canada made the semi-finals, with him concluding the 2–0 victory against Costa Rica in the last eight.

+Eustáquio with Canada at the 2022 FIFA World Cup.

 Eustáquio was called-up to the 2022 FIFA World Cup squad, playing two games in a group-stage elimination.
 In June 2023, he was selected for the 2023 CONCACAF Nations League Finals.
 Later that month, he made the final 23-man squad due to appear at the 2023 Gold Cup, but withdrew shortly before the start of the tournament.

 On 20 March 2024, Eustáquio was named captain by head coach Mauro Biello for the Copa América qualifying play-offs against Trinidad and Tobago.
 In June, he was picked for the finals in the United States, being appointed vice-captain behind Alphonso Davies by manager Jesse Marsch.

 Eustáquio was named in Canada's squad for the 2025 CONCACAF Gold Cup, but faced a scheduling conflict due to Porto's participation in the 2025 FIFA Club World Cup.
+He made his 50th international appearance on 7 June that year, skippering his team in a 4–2 victory against Ukraine in the Canadian Shield.

+On 28 May, Eustáquio was selected for the 2026 World Cup.
+As Davies was ruled out of Canada's group-stage games due to injury, he served as captain in his absence.
+In their first knockout round match ever, on 28 June, he scored the winning goal in the second minute of added time against South Africa.